ckeditor/ckeditor4-docs/docs/guide/dev/a11y/README.md

 ## Accessibility Features Overview

 The following section describes some of the most important accessibility-related features that are available in CKEditor.
-You can try them out on the [working "Accessibility Support and Keyboard Shortcuts" sample](https://sdk.ckeditor.com/samples/accessibility.html) or any other applicable demos listed below.
+You can try them out on the {@linksdk accessibility working "Accessibility Support and Keyboard Shortcuts" sample} or any other applicable demos listed below.

 ### Keyboard Access